 John Doerr - A World Renowned Venture Capitalist

-He is known for his support of the world’s most remarkable entrepreneurs, and for directing venture capital funding to some of the world’s most successful technology companies.
+L. John Doerr was born on June 29, 1951, in St. Louis, Missouri.
+He is chairman of Kleiner Perkins Caufield & Byers (KPCB), one of the most successful venture capital firms in Silicon Valley.
+He is known for his support of the world’s most remarkable entrepreneurs, and for directing venture capital funding to some of the world’s most successful technology companies; as well as spearheading Silicon Valley’s cleantech movement.

 Net Worth